Emily Levine: Early life

-Emily Levine was born on October 20, 1944 in Nashville, and brought up in Connecticut and Brooklyn.
+Levine was born on October 20, 1944, in Nashville, and brought up in Connecticut and Brooklyn.
 Levine and her family moved quite frequently due to her father's career as a doctor.
-Levine eventually settled in Cambridge, Massachusetts in order to attend Harvard University.
+Levine eventually settled in Cambridge, Massachusetts, in order to attend Harvard University.
 While at Harvard, Levine began to act alongside fellow students such as John Lithgow.
 Levine graduated cum laude from Harvard University earning a degree in English and Social Relations.
-After graduating, Levine moved to Rome and found a job Dubbing (filmmaking) Spaghetti Westerns.
+After graduating, Levine moved to Rome and found a job dubbing Spaghetti Westerns.

 On returning to Brooklyn, Levine decided to put her personable skills to use and taught autistic children.
-Levine explained “I was naturally good because of my performing abilities.
-At the same time, I didn't want to turn the classroom into my own personal stage.”
+Levine explained, "I was naturally good because of my performing abilities.
+At the same time, I didn't want to turn the classroom into my own personal stage."
 Levine channelled her acting potential into a late night improvisation group known as The New York City Stickball Team.
 The group consisted of individuals such as Robert Klein, Peter Boyle, and David Brenner.
-Levine was the only female within the group; a dynamic that caused relational problems between Levine and her partners.
-Levine explains: “We fought all the time, and you couldn’t make a cent.
+Levine was the only female within the group, a dynamic that caused relational problems between Levine and her partners.
+Levine explained: "We fought all the time, and you couldn't make a cent.
 But although I wanted to act, at the time I was cast only as cute and ditzy.
 I knew if I went that route, I'd become cute and ditzy in real life."
 The New York City Stickball Team disbanded soon after it began, however Levine found an innate pleasure in performing comedy, and decided to continue honing her comedic skills.